jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (2) The provisions are as follows:
   (a) section 2AAC(a) (which imposes a duty on employers to not differentiate on the basis of sex in the remuneration paid to employees who perform the same, or substantially similar, work):
   (b) section 2A (which relates to unlawful discrimination):
-  (c) section 13S(2)﻿(c) or 13ZZA (which impose a duty on an employer to enter into pay equity bargaining if the employer decides or the Authority or court determines that a pay equity claim is arguable):
+  (c) section 13S(2)﻿(c) or 13ZZAB(2)﻿(b) (which impose a duty on an employer to enter into the pay equity bargaining process if the employer decides or the Authority or court determines that a pay equity claim has merit):
+  (ca) section 13ZZAC(2)﻿(b) (which imposes a duty on an employer to resume the process of selecting appropriate comparators and assessing a pay equity claim if the Authority or the court determines that 1 or more appropriate comparators are available for selection for use in assessing the claim):
+  (cb) section 13ZZAD(2)﻿(b) (which imposes a duty on an employer to resume the assessment of a pay equity claim if the Authority or the court determines that all of the employees covered by the claim perform work that is the same or substantially similar):
   (d) section 13C (which imposes a duty on parties to deal with one another in good faith during the pay equity claim process):
   (e) section 13ZZF (which imposes a duty on employers to keep records relating to pay equity claims).
 (3) The penalties specified in subsection (1) also apply to— (a) an employer who, knowingly or recklessly,—
-    (i) fails to comply with the duty under section 13V to notify affected employees of a union-raised pay equity claim that the employer has decided is arguable; or
+    (i) fails to comply with the duty under section 13V to notify affected employees of a union-raised pay equity claim that the employer has decided has merit; or
     (ii) provides misleading information in a notice given under section 13V; and (b) a union that knowingly or recklessly fails to comply with the requirements of section 13ZF(3).
 (4) Any action for the recovery of a penalty may be brought,—